 The ShakeAlert EPIcenter Partnership is a network of museums, libraries, parks, and other Free-Choice Learning Environments committed to promoting earthquake resilience in our institutions and in our communities.

-Brief, 2-3 page case studies of successful implementations of ShakeAlert®-powered technology.
+These brief case studies summarize successful implementations of ShakeAlert®-powered technology.

 - Stanwood-Camano School District (Education Sector)